kontalk/xmppserver-docker/README.md

 * **httpupload**: the HTTP upload component needed to upload media (pictures, audio files, etc.)

 The launcher script has some other useful commands that can be used.
-You can see a quick help by launching it without any argument.
+You can see a quick help by launching it without any arguments.

 ## Upgrade/rebuild the containers